pr-starfighter/starfighter/README.txt

 The third step ("make install") is technically optional, but highly recommended.

-For most GNU/Linux systems, an icon should be added to your menu when you run "make install".
+For most Linux systems, an icon should be added to your menu when you run "make install".
 You can click on this icon to start up the game.
 Otherwise, you can manually install or use the launcher found in the "misc" directory, or you can run the "starfighter" command to start up the game.